Oatmeal with raspberry in a bowl

-One of the most important tasks you can assign yourself is continually flourishing and supporting better gut health.
+One of the most important tasks you can assign yourself to do is continually flourishing and supporting better gut health.

 A study published in 2018 shows that when you eat up to 30 different types of plants per week, you can positively boost your gut microbiome.

-Fruit can be used in various ways, and to help encourage you to keep eating them regularly, below is a list of the most beneficial ones you can choose during the next shopping trip.
+Fruit can be used in a variety of ways, and to help encourage you to keep eating them regularly, below is a list of the most beneficial ones you can choose during the next shopping trip.

 One: Cut up an apple for your mid-morning snack